 Many different forms of energy will be used in Finnish transport for a long time, and that is why they all must be good, sustainable and developing.
 Our aim is that Finnish people could drive more sustainably irrespective of the power source.
 It is important that we look for cost-efficient and technically feasible solutions to reduce the fossil emissions of transport now and in the future.

 - S Group aims to build a network of ABC charging stations for electric cars covering the whole country during 2021–2024.
-When completed, the project will increase the size of the charging station network in Finland by approximately 20 per cent.
+By the end of 2021, 50 of our locations already had ABC-lataus charging stations.
 The charging station network uses renewable electricity.
-For further information about the charging points, please visit here.
+For further information about the charging points, please .
+In addition to the ABC-lataus, the electrical charging stations of our partners can be found at more than a hundred S Group outlets or locations.